usefulalgorithm/usefulalgorithm/README.md

 - _Mercy_, by Armand Hammer, The Alchemist, billy woods, E L U C I D
 - _Supreme Blientele_, by Westside Gunn
 - _Tranquilizer_, by Oneohtrix Point Never
-- _The Long Procession_, by Amia Venera Landscape
 - _The Night Green Side of It_, by R.A.P.
 Ferreira, Kenny Segal
+- _Implosion_, by The Bug, Ghost Dubs
 - _Stardust_, by Danny Brown
+- _The Long Procession_, by Amia Venera Landscape
-- _Implosion_, by The Bug, Ghost Dubs
+- _Desaceleradas_, by Debit
 - _馬_, by betcover!!
 - _World Maker_, by Psychonaut
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _Dancin' In The Streets_, by Rat Heart
-- _Desaceleradas_, by Debit
-- _End of the Middle_, by Richard Dawson
 - _Things We Lost in the Fire_, by Low

 </details>